NovelAI: The AI Writing Sandbox Born from a Privacy Scandal

 A Tool Born from Betrayal

-NovelAI launched on April 28, 2021, right in the middle of the AI Dungeon meltdown.
+NovelAI launched in June 2021, right in the wake of that meltdown.
 The team behind it, a company called Anlatan, wasn’t a well-funded startup with a pitch deck and a growth strategy.
 They were users.
-Writers, developers, and AI enthusiasts who’d been part of the AI Dungeon community and watched it implode over the exact issues they cared about most: privacy and creative freedom.
+Writers and developers who’d been part of the AI Dungeon community and watched it implode over the exact issues they cared about most.

 Anlatan is a small, fully remote team spread across the globe.
 Eren (known online as Kurumuz) serves as CEO and Head of Research, leading the AI model development.
 Virginia (Aini), a German artist with a decade of experience in gaming and community management, runs project management.
-The rest of the team covers backend development, frontend work, infrastructure, and a role you don’t see at most startups: “datasetting,” the careful curation of training data for fiction-specific AI models.
+The rest of the team covers backend, frontend, infrastructure, and a role you don’t see at most startups… “datasetting,” the careful curation of training data for fiction-specific AI models.

 They built NovelAI on two principles that came directly from watching AI Dungeon burn down.
-First, your stories should be encrypted so that even the people running the platform can’t read them.
-Second, an AI writing sandbox should not tell fiction writers what they’re allowed to imagine.
+Your stories should be encrypted so even the people running the platform can’t read them.
+And an AI writing sandbox should not tell fiction writers what they’re allowed to imagine.

 Five years later, those principles still define everything about the tool.